 If you would like to know more about the inquiries made by the municipality on the status of the individuals within their territory, please reach out to our immigration lawyer in Belgium.

-What are the conditions for obtaining permanent residence in Belgium?
+What are the conditions for obtaining permanent residence in Belgium in 2022?

 An individual who has been living uninterruptedly in the country for five years can obtain a permanent Belgian residence permit.
 The permanent permit is applied for in person, with the municipal authority in the area of residence.
 The Appendix 22 is used for this purpose (séjour permanent/Duurzaam verblijf) and the applicant will be asked to fill it is appropriately.